tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

         }
 ```

-The service layer sends commands to the repository so that this one can run it producing and storing the related events.
+The service layer sends commands to the Command Handler so that this one can run it producing and storing the related events.

-The following example shows a service layer that uses two clusters and an explicit lock (note that the lock object concept to handle transactions has been substituted by a mailboxprocessor (actor model).
-Still I'm not sure if the lock object approach deserved to be dismissed).
-As mentioned in the previous section its not a big deal avoiding any locking or mailboxprocessor (single thread) command processing: the worst that may happen is that the events stored are inconsistent and will be skipped by the "evolve" function.

-In the following case I assume that the cluster where using lock objects to handle transactions (which is not the case anymore).
+Here is an example of using an explicit lock for consistency in an operation involving two clusters (we check that the tag is valid before adding the todo and inhibit write access to tags while the todo is being added).

 ```FSharp
     member this.addTodo todo =